TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 + (Prepared action) Warding
 	+ You have a (1 + WRA/4) bonus to Favor against the next magical attack.

+## Crossbow
++ Aptitude: Strength
++ (Passive) Unsteady Aiming
+	+ Unless you use Improved Aiming, your projectile attacks with bows have a -2 penalty on precision rolls.
++ (Passive) Reloading
+	+ This weapon requires it to be reloaded before shooting.
+	+ As a rapid action, this weapon can be reloaded.
++ (Projectile) Shoot
+	+ Range: 10 meters.
+	+ Deals 25 damage.
++ (Prepared action) Bash
+	+ Ignores weapon precision.
+	+ Attack the next foe who moves into, within or out of melee range.
+	+ This attack deals 10 physical damage.

 ## Longbow
 + Aptitude: Strength
 + (Passive) Unsteady Aiming